 Laura detected a twinkle.
 “I’ll remember to get you one back,” she laughed.

 The image of the woman with the cruel smile haunted Laura as she walked back to the house.
-“Unpacking should keep me busy,” she muttered to herself.
 Later, as she reached into the first packing case, she froze.
 Floorboards creaked somewhere upstairs.
 Feeling strangely detached, she walked to the foot of the stairs and looked up.
-She started to climb, her pale face damp with sweat.
+She started to climb.
 When she saw the swinging cord that dangled from the attic trapdoor, fear rose in her throat.

 “What in God’s name are you doing?” she whispered to herself.